acherestes/AIND/Dog-Breed-Classifier/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!

 ## Project Instructions